Tajah Sahar Schall MA, LPC, R-DMT

 - Want to work with a counselor who understands the ways in which systemic power, privilege and oppression impact health and well being.

-- Want to become more skilled at loving/being in relationship across differences of culture – race, gender, religion, national origin, ethnicity, etc.
+- Want to become more skilled at loving/being in relationship across differences of culture – race, gender, religion, sexual orientation, ethnicity, etc.

 - Want to get more in touch with the inherent wisdom of your body, and connect to your own inner knowing.